seinecle/blog/_posts/2025-09-04-ai-robotics-image-creation.md

 <img alt="junior vs senior employment figures in sample fimrs in relation to the emergence of gen AI" src="https://github.com/user-attachments/assets/055f61fd-aa1c-4e86-b1ec-666f18fef0be" style="max-width: 100%; width: 460px; height: auto;"/>

   b.
 If [AI accelerates economic growth](https://www.ft.com/content/887531bf-646a-46b5-a821-649d3948a574), places where AI is the most embedded in the production and consumer's systems will mostly enact and benefit from this growth.
   Today, China is exactly this place.
+California might be vying for first place, but that still wouldn’t represent the US as a whole.

 # Conclusion
-I wanted to also discuss nano banana, Carrefour and the creation of 3D assets in the latest news but that will be for another time.
+I wanted to also discuss nano banana, Carrefour, the creation of 3D assets in the latest news but that will be for another time.

 ---